opengisch/QField-docs/docs/background/case-studies/heritage-impact-assessment.md

 such as Google Satellite, Open Street Map and others.
 Another disadvantage is related to the battery life: keeping the screen, data connection and GPS always active will drastically reduce the battery life of our device, even if we might bring with us portable powerbanks.
-On the other hand, the benefits of using Qfield are a lot; in fact, it allows us to reduce many procedures we were to carry out had we registered the archaeological features identified during the survey on a paper map or had we filled up their related information manually on paper sheets.
-Furthermore, another benefit constitutes the possibility of using Qfield for integrating the device camera or a GNSS antenna.
+On the other hand, the benefits of using QField are a lot; in fact, it allows us to reduce many procedures we were to carry out had we registered the archaeological features identified during the survey on a paper map or had we filled up their related information manually on paper sheets.
+Furthermore, another benefit constitutes the possibility of using QField for integrating the device camera or a GNSS antenna.
 All of this makes the collection of data easier and increases their accuracy while at the same time reducing time, costs and workforce.

 G.G.

-### 5. Working with Qfield in an Open Area Excavation
+### 5. Working with QField in an Open Area Excavation

 In  an  open  area  excavation  scenario,  the  advantages  and  convenience  of  using  an
-App  such  as  Qfield  are  innumerable.
+App  such  as  QField  are  innumerable.
 This  is  true  especially  in  commercial  archaeology
 sites, where very often the deadlines to carry out the work and the budgets available for the archaeological investigation are very tight.
 This forces you to work with the maximum optimisation of the timing and assets, despite the fact that the weather and visibility conditions